mdarrik/Darrik.dev/www/site/writing/custom-git-template.md

 ---
 title: "Creating a Custom Git Template"
-tags: ["writing", "notes", "git", "cli"]
+tags: ["writing", "git"]
-description: "Info on creating a custom git template for optimizing my repo preferences!"
+description: "How to create a custom git template.
+Useful for changing the initial branch name, creating an exclude file, and more."
 date: "2020-07-01T05:50:08.000Z"
 ---